-- You can make this recipe in a dutch oven as well.
-Sauté the seasoned pork and then onions as directed over medium-high heat.
+- Oven Instructions: In a dutch oven or equivalent, sauté the seasoned pork and then onions as directed over medium-high heat.
 Add the water to deglaze, and the pork back in, along with the apple cider vinegar and orange juice.
 Place cover on top and cook in a 325 degree F oven for 4 hours, or until pork is pull-apart tender.
 Reduce liquid as directed on stovetop.

-- To make this in a slow cooker, brown the pork shoulder and sauté the onions in a separate large pot on the stove over medium-heat as directed.
+- Slow Cooker Instructions: brown the pork shoulder and sauté the onions in a separate large pot on the stove over medium-heat as directed.
 Place water, apple cider vinegar, orange juice, onions, and browned pork into your slow cooker.
 Cook on high for 4 hours or low for 8 hours, or until pork is pull-apart tender.
-Reduce cooking liquid on the stovetop in a separate pot once it’s done.
+Reduce cooking liquid on the stovetop in a separate pot once it's done.

 - Storing Leftovers: This recipe makes a TON, making it great to serve a crowd.
 The leftovers can also be frozen in the cooking liquid in an airtight container or plastic bag for 6 months.

 - For more or less than 4 lbs. of pork shoulder: You should cook pork shoulder for 15 minutes per 1 lb. of meat.
 So for 5 lbs. of pork, you should do 75 minutes.
 For 3, do 45 minutes.
 Find more at this handy instant pot cooking times reference.

 - I made this recipe in my 6 qt.
 Instant pot.
 It should work the same in an 8 qt., but you may need to cut the ingredients in half for a 3 qt. mini.